carrier3/Automation/README.md

 # Automation
 This program utilizes browser automation (Selenium) and web scraping procedures.
 It uses random time intervals in-between actions to appear as human activity.
-Creates text files to keep record program's of activities as well as printing each step that it takes in the proccess to the console.
+Creates a text file to keep record of the program's of activities and collected data and prints its progress with this data to the console.

 Simply enter your username, password and a target account.